openforis/sepal-doc/docs/source/feature/project.rst

 Recipes
 -------

-When entering the process interface, no projects are selected by default, meaning that users will see all of the recipes available in their SEPAL accounts.
+When entering the **Process** interface, no projects are selected by default, meaning that users will see all of the recipes available in their SEPAL accounts.
 All recipes are displayed using the following prototype: :code:`<project name> / <recipe name>`.

 .. thumbnail:: ../_images/feature/project/all-recipes.png
-    :title: All of the recipes available in one account
+    :title: All recipes available in one account
     :group: recipe-process
     :align: center